clementapa/CelebFaces_Attributes_Classification/README.md

 ## :chart_with_upwards_trend: Experiments :

-The dataset CelebA-HQ contains approximately 200,000 images of celebrities faces with 40 binary semantic attribute annotations such as smiling :grin: / not smiling :neutral_face: or bald :older_man: / not bald :man:.
+The dataset CelebA contains approximately 200,000 images of celebrities faces with 40 binary semantic attribute annotations such as smiling :grin: / not smiling :neutral_face: or bald :older_man: / not bald :man:.
 All attributes are available [here](https://github.com/clementapa/CelebFaces_Attributes_Classification/blob/master/utils/constant.py).

 We have fine-tuned two classifier a ResNet-50 and a ViT small with 16x16 patches.
 The training set contains 200,000 images, so only one epoch is sufficient to fine tune models to perform for attributes classification on CelebA dataset.